-- iv.
-Dating Violence is defined as violence committed by a person- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) The length of the relationship. (ii) The type of relationship. (iii) The frequency of interaction between the persons involved in the relationship. - v.
-Domestic Violence is defined as felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Rhode Island, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Rhode Island. - vi.
-Stalking is defined as engaging in a pattern of conduct composed of 2 or more acts, evidencing a continuity of purpose, directed at a specific person that would cause a reasonable person to- (A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress. - vii.
-Sexual Exploitation is defined as taking nonconsensual or abusive sexual advantage of another for one's own advantage or benefit, or to benefit a person other than the one being exploited. - 1.
-Examples of sexual exploitation include, but are not limited to: - a.
-Prostituting another student;
+- c.
+Domestic Violence includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - d.
+Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to - i. fear for his or her safety or the safety of others; or - ii. suffer substantial emotional distress.